-COUNTY OF SAN JOAQUIN ~ PUBLIC WORKS Contact: Thomas R. Flinn, Director; E-Mail: tflinn@sjgov.org; Ph.
-(209) 468-3100
+COUNTY OF SAN JOAQUIN ~ PUBLIC WORKS Contact: Thomas M. Gau, Interim Director, E-Mail: tgau@sjgov.org; Ph.
+(209) 468-3101

-Federal Action Taken (continued)
+MORE Water Project (continued)

-- ✓ S. 203 includes a \$3.3 million Federal cost-share to conduct studies to determine the feasibility of constructing the MORE Water Project. - ✓ In August 2007, the U.S. Department of Interior, Bureau of Reclamation, released the MORE Water Project Appraisal Report.
-In summary, the findings of the Appraisal study determined that: - "The MORE Water Project meets the requirements for advancing to a Feasibility Study." - "The MORE Water Project is one of few surface water resource projects that can be developed within San Joaquin County to provide new supply." - A range of economic benefits is possible with the MORE Water Project: 1) reduced groundwater over-drafting, 2) improved water quality, 3) additional benefits including reduced flood damages and improved ecosystems conditions. - The benefit-to-cost ratios suggest that benefits exceed costs and that the alternatives with the highest benefit-to-cost ratios are also among the more cost-effective. - There is a "Federal Interest" in the MORE Water Project.
+- A range of economic benefits is possible with the MORE Water Project: 1) reduced groundwater over-drafting, 2) improved water quality, and 3) additional benefits including reduced flood damages and improved ecosystems conditions. - The benefit-to-cost ratios suggest that benefits exceed costs and that the alternatives with the highest benefit-to-cost ratios are also among the more cost-effective. - There is a "Federal Interest" in the MORE Water Project.